 - Personal Trainer Field Experience

-- Business of Personal Training
+- The business of Personal Training

 - Personal Fitness Trainer

 The Sustainability Award is based on an interest in environmental issues facing current and future generations.
 Students receiving the award are required to be enrolled in 14 hours each semester and maintain an overall cumulative and semester GPA of 2.0.
 They also must take Environmental Science in a fall semester and Contemporary Issues in Sustainability in a spring semester and achieve a minimum GPA of 3.0 in these classes.
 In addition, students are required to work a minimum of three hours each week in the HCC garden, composting, recycling, or other related activities, and should take an active role in the student Go Green Club.
 For more information, contact Angie Eberly.

 The HCC theatre department offers scholarships in the amount of books and tuition for theatre non-majors and majors, both in performance and technical aspects of play productions.
 Technical aspects include carpentry, lighting, sound, costuming, and stage management.
 Students are required to participate in all theatre department productions, maintain a 2.0 cumulative and semester GPA, take four hours of theatre credit course per semester as assigned, maintain full-time student status, and reserve afternoon rehearsal times (3:00-5:30 M-F) in their schedules.
 Contact Sam Smith for more information.